 Dec.
 17, 2015: Researchers discover a network of genes that control when puberty begins

 Jan.
 16, 2015: Oregon National Primate Research Center Pilot Research Program applications due Feb.
 13

-UPCOMING EVENTSScience Café 2015 Speaker Series
+UPCOMING EVENTSScience Cafe Fall 2016 Speaker Series

-241 SW Edgeway, Beaverton (NW 185th at Baseline).
+PCC Willow Creek, 241 SW Edgeway, Beaverton (NW 185th near Baseline)

-Willow Creek Max Station on Hillsboro Line
+Willow Creek Max Station Hillsboro Line

 Come early Terra Verde Cafe Open until 7 p.m.